aatina/wiebristol.github.io/README.md

 # Contributing

-Anyone can contribute to the website by:
+Anyone can contribute to the website by following the [guidelines on this page](/_docs/Contributing.md).

-1. Signing up to Github (free!),
-2. Forking this repository (easy & online),
-3. Editing or creating the relevant file (also easy and online)
-4. Submitting a pull request to `master` (not quite as easy but still pretty easy)

-We aim to review all pull requests within 24-hours!

 # Issues